Ibrahim-Azhar77/function-of-printer/README.md

 # function-of-printer
-A printer converts digital content into physical documents, making it an essential device for many tasks.
-Want to learn more?
-Read the full guide here: https://computerguideonline.com/functions-of-a-printer/

-What Are the Main Functions of a Printer?

 Printers 🖨️ are essential devices that convert digital content into physical copies, like documents 📄 and images 🖼️.
 They can also scan 📑, copy 🖨️, and even print wirelessly 🌐, making them versatile tools for both home and office use.

 🔹 5 Key Functions of a Printer